-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 The first is its share the joy advent calendar, costing £55 and filled with 24 little treats that are worth £77.
 You can expect to find travel-size body butters, sheet masks and bath bubbles for an affordable, pampering treat every day in December.

-The second one on offer is called share the love big advent calendar, which has a hearty mix of full-size and mini face and body products, including face masks, shea butter shampoo (£7.50, Thebodyshop.com) and an avocado body butter (£18, Thebodyshop.com) for £80, but worth £119.
+The second one on offer is called the share the love big advent calendar.
+Inside is a hearty mix of full-size and mini face and body products, including face masks, shea butter shampoo (£7.50, Thebodyshop.com) and an avocado body butter (£18, Thebodyshop.com).
+It costs just £80, but is worth £119.

-The third and final option is the share love and joy ultimate advent calendar, costing £104 – one for the big spenders.
+The third and final option is the share love and joy ultimate advent calendar, costing £140, this is one for the big spenders.
 In it you can expect to find 25 full-size and mini bestsellers, such as the drops of youth concentrate (full size £28, Thebodyshop.com), a vitamin C glow-boosting moisturiser (full size £16, Thebodyshop.com), and miniature face masks, including the Himalayan charcoal purifying glow mask (full size £18, Thebodyshop.com).

-While the brand is keeping quiet on the launch date for now, you can sign up via its website to be the first to know when they become available.

-Boots in-house beauty brand, No7, has one of the most popular advent calendars, with waitlists often numbering in the thousands as customers clamour to get their hands on it.
+Boots’s in-house beauty brand, No7, has one of the most popular advent calendars out there, with waitlists often numbering in the thousands as customers clamour to get their hands on it.
+You can sign up to join the queue here.

-While details of its 2021 calendar remain under wraps, in 2020 it became available to shop from 14 October – six weeks before December.
-It cost £45, but was worth £172.50, making for a pretty impressive saving.

-It featured a mix of full-size and mini skincare and make-up products, such as the extreme length mascara (full size £13, Boots.com), the protect and perfect intense advanced day cream (full size £24.95, Boots.com) and the laboratories line correcting booster serum (full size £34.95, Boots.com).
+This year, there’s two to choose from.
+The first calendar is filled with No7 goodies worth £184 and costs £47, meaning you will get some of the brand’s most loved products for much less.
+If you’re willing to spend a little more, consider No7’s second calendar, which is even bigger, containing products worth £385 and retailing at £120.

 Clarins

-Clarins are well known for their 12 days of Christmas beauty advent calendars, and every year they make one for women and men, jam-packed with some of their bestselling products.
+Clarins is well known for its 12 days of Christmas beauty advent calendars.
+Every year the beauty brand makes one for women and men, jam-packed with some of its bestselling products.

-Last year the women’s one included a mix of skincare and make-up, such as the instant eye makeup remover (full size £21, Clarins.co.uk), lip oil (full size £19, Clarins.co.uk) and its well-loved hand and nail treatment cream (full size £23, Clarins.co.uk), while the men’s one was exclusively skincare, with products such as a face wash (full size £20, Clarins.co.uk), aftershave soother (full size £25, Clarins.co.uk) and lip balm (full size £20, Clarins.co.uk).

-The 2020 calendars cost £60 apiece but were worth £119, so 2021 could be the perfect opportunity to try new Clarins products in your beauty and grooming routine.
-Keep your eyes peeled on this page to be first in the know about this year’s haul.

 Clinique

-American beauty brand Clinique’s advent calendar is always a popular one, featuring s a host of full-size, mini and travel-size products.
+American beauty brand Clinique’s advent calendar is always a popular one, featuring a host of mini and travel-size products spanning skincare, make-up and fragrance.

-While the brand hasn’t shared any details thus far about its 2021 version, if it’s anything like the 2020 advent calendar that launched with Selfridges, there’s a lot to look forward to.

-Last year its festive offering was £90, but contained products worth over £200, so if you or a loved one is a fan of the brand, you’ll want to snap this up before it sells out.
-It contained 24 products, including the moisture surge 72 hour auto-replenishing hydrator (full size £38, Clinique.co.uk), a take the day off lids, lashes and lips full size £22, Clinique.co.uk) and lash power mascara (full size £21, Clinique.co.uk).

 Charlotte Tilbury

-Every year, beauty advent calendars get bigger and more glamorous: and Charlotte Tilbury is the case in point.
-Its 2020 bejewelled chest of treasures featured 12 drawers, each containing a mix of full-size and mini products, including a travel-size version of the pillow talk mascara (full size £23, Charlottetilbury.com), a travel-size setting spray (full size £26, Charlottetilbury.co.uk) and a full-size beauty light wand (£29, Charlottetilbury.com).
+Every year, beauty advent calendars get bigger and more glamorous: and Charlotte Tilbury is a case in point.
+Its 2021 offering is a bejewelled chest of treasures, featuring 12 drawers with each containing a mix of full-size and mini products.
+The original calendar costs £150 or there’s also a £210 duo version – exclusive to the Charlotte Tilbury website – that comes with an instant eye palette (£60, Charlottetilbury.com).
+The original will also be available at Selfridges.

-It cost £150 and became available on 1 October, so mark early in the month on your calendar for the 2021 version.
-As soon as we have the details, we’ll be sure to share it on this page, so make sure you bookmark it.

-It’s typically stocked at Cult Beauty, Space NK, John Lewis & Partners, Feelunique and Selfridges, along with on the Charlotte Tilbury website, so there’s plenty of opportunities to get your hands on it.

 Cowshed